gCorrect/AND_Gate_Perceptron/README.md

   This action while open the phpMyAdmin panel. <br/> <br/>
   ![Screenshot (7)](https://user-images.githubusercontent.com/109686747/184489989-8f09840c-0198-4f15-95ac-1279c07f02c3.png)

-   Inside the project there is a data folder and inside that folder the <u>perceptron.sql</u> file.
+   Inside project there is a "data" folder and inside that folder the <u>perceptron.sql</u> file.
 This file creates some tables containing all the data_set needed for the perceptron training.
    - Step 3
    - From phpMyAdmin panel:
       - Create a new database and name it perceptron